Hanna Kielar6 minute read

 You can pay to repair damage or malfunction in your garbage disposal, but they’re also pretty cost effective to completely replace.
 On average, it costs $400 to replace a garbage disposal, with installation costs averaging at $185.

-A good rule to keep in mind is that if the appliance is more than halfway through its lifespan and repairing it will cost more than half of the cost for a new appliance, it makes more financial sense to replace it entirely instead of repair.
-This is true for all appliances across the board.
+A good rule to keep in mind is that if the appliance is more than halfway through its lifespan and repairing it will cost more than half of the cost for a new appliance, it makes more financial sense to replace it entirely instead of repair, especially since even repaired old appliances may still not run as efficiently as new ones.
+This is true for all major appliances across the board.